 This comprehensive kit includes one softbox and one umbrella as standard, but an additional softbox can be purchased from around $220/£220 to make this into a two-softbox set-up.
 You also get two basic M-stands and bags to carry it all in, so you'll have everything you need to set up a makeshift studio.
 Fast and effective, the Broncolor Siros 400 S Expert Twin Head Kit is an ideal lighting solution for pros on the go.

 For a home studio setup, or if you’re shooting indoors on location, there’s no beating the power and versatility of a conventional mains-powered studio flash kit.
-Top options include the Elinchrom D-Lite and Interfit Honey Badger twin-head kits, which are fairly compact and easy to carry around, yet quick to set up and simple to use.
+The top option is the Elinchrom D-Lite twin-head kit, which is fairly compact and easy to carry around, yet quick to set up and simple to use.
 But they’re no use if you’re on location with no access to a mains electrical outlet.

 A growing range of battery-powered ‘location flash’ kits are now available, based on the same kind of IGBT (Insulated Gate Bi-polar Transistor) technology as regular flashguns, but with similar power to a studio flash head.

 Generally, the bigger the softbox enclosing the light source, the softer the light output.
-However, with some softboxes approaching 1.5 metres-square, compromises usually need to be made between quality of light versus logistical practicality: larger softboxes require bigger slight stands, which in turn demand more floor space, which can be at a premium in a smaller home studio.
-Likewise, larger softboxes might also be trickier to set-up and pack away, which may not be a deal-breaker if you can leave everything set-up, but can be a hassle if your studio space has to be used by others.
+However, with some softboxes approaching 1.5 metres-square, compromises usually need to be made between quality of light versus logistical practicality.
+Lrger softboxes require bigger slight stands, which in turn demand more floor space, which can be at a premium in a smaller home studio.
+Likewise, larger softboxes might also be trickier to set up and pack away, which may not be a deal-breaker if you can leave everything set up, but can be a hassle if your studio space has to be used by others.

 Measured in watt-seconds, the higher the Ws figure, the brighter the maximum flash output.
 If you're shooting indoors, a pair of 250Ws should be more than adequate to provide good portrait illumination, but venture outside and you'll need 400+Ws heads if you want to overpower the sun.
 Also consider that any softbox enclosing a flash head will restrict its light output by a significant amount - that's just the price you pay to get a softer, more flattering illumination.